 Bleeding disorder symptoms

 - Heavy periods in girls

-- Frequent nosebleeds
+- Frequent or long-lasting nosebleeds

 Many children with thrombosis have no symptoms, but if a child is at risk because of family history or a chronic disease, parents should watch for: